ConservationMetrics/gc-deploy/README.md

 # Deploy the Guardian Connector stack in Cloud or locally

-## Components of the Guardian Connector Stack
+## An overview: Components of the Guardian Connector Stack

 ### 🖥️ Compute